Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Methodology

-In this study, fairness is evaluated with respect to gender, with two demographic groups: Female (F) and Male (M) speakers, denoted by G = Gender.
-The audio deepfake detection task is formulated as a binary classification problem, where $Y=0$ denotes spoofed (deepfake) speech and $Y=1$ denotes bonafide (genuine) speech.
-The predicted class label is denoted by $\hat{Y}$.
-Fairness metrics quantify model behavior across gender groups.
-Additionally, fairness metrics are computed using three approaches: (i) Mathematical Formulations derived from confusion matrices, (ii) the Fairlearn library, and (iii) the AIF360 framework.
+In this study, we evaluate audio deepfake fairness with respect to two demographic groups (i.e., female and male speakers).
+The task is formulated as a binary classification problem, with $Y=1$ denoting AI-generated speech, and $Y=0$ representing bonafide speech.
+The predicted class is denoted by $\hat{Y}$.
+Five fairness metrics (see Figure~\ref{fig:fairnessmetrics}) are adopted to quantify model behavior across gender groups (represented here by $G$), where $g \in \{f, m\}$ denotes female ($f$) and male ($m$) speakers.
+These metrics are detailed next.